Mikaela/gist/briar/README.md

 - Then there are deprecated accounts/devices that occassionally come online but are not a priority.
   - `A` replaced by `Aminda-Janus`
+  - `Aminda-Lumina-UserTest-2023-045` is a Briar test build instance as a result of attempting to contribute and test Briar flatpak.
 - And dead accounts.
   - `Aminda-Janus (2022-311)`
     - factory reset on 2023-061.
 Note changed date number.